15minutOdmora/Druver/README.md

 I found library and GUI development more fun so the development has since been switched to https://github.com/15minutOdmora/python-pyggui to build an easy-to-use Pygame GUI library.

-Even if it isn't finished, I experimented alot and got some nice resoults, below gif previews some of the implementations:
+Even if it isn't finished, I experimented alot and got some nice results, below gif previews some of the implementations:

 ![Druver preview](https://github.com/15minutOdmora/Druver/blob/development/druver_preview.gif)